Sam Fox: Extreme Adventures

-Sam Fox: Extreme Adventures is an Australian television programme for children and teenagers.
+Sam Fox: Extreme Adventures is a television programme for children and teenagers.

 Production commenced in early 2013 with filming on various South Australian beaches and locales.

-The 26 part series was produced by SLR Productions in South Australia and was first screened in 2014 on Eleven and Cartoon Network.
+The 26 part series was produced by SLR Productions and Kojo, in association with ZDF Enterprises, and was first screened in 2014 on Eleven and Cartoon Network.

 It was also aired in a subtitled Dutch language version on the Flemish public channel Ketnet from June 2015.

 It was aired in a dubbed French language version on French public channel France 4 since 2015.

+It also aired in a dubbed German language version on German public channel KiKA from August 2019.